The PHD2 main window is designed for ease of use and clarity.

 white" or "completely black" is usually an indication that no stars are

 Next to the gamma slider is the "brain button."
-This button brings up an Advanced Dialog for making detailed adjustments to PHD2's
+This button brings up an Advanced Settings dialog for making detailed adjustments to PHD2's

 guiding operations.
 An important